jstaples50/Moodist/README.md

 - I am asked to input a username
 - When I hover over a mood
 - I am given a definition of the mood
-    - Moods: (Romantic, Party/Hype or Spicy, Melancholy, )
+    - Moods: (Romantic, Party/Hype and/or Spicy, Melancholy, )
 - When I select a mood
 - I am taken to a seperate page that gives me a list of songs and drinks
 - When I select a song or drink